juxt/yada/dev/resources/user-manual.md

 A given resource may have a large number of actual or possible representations.

-Representation may differ in a number of respects, including :-
+Representation may differ in a number of respects, including:

 - the media-type ('file format').
 - if textual, the character set used to encode it into octets